arXiv/html_feedback/README.md

 4. Use "CT_Tech" to find add elements on HTML file.

 ## Future work & Current Problem
-1. Report Mode for ScreenReader.
-2. Show the demo to our users and optimize the user experience based on their feedback
+#### Important

+1. **Put the report comments into a file (or other inspectable format) for a demo**
+2. **Implement the DOM capture (get top level element and most specific element)**
+3. **implement browser version info from javascript** Not sure what this mean?
+4. Test Highlight Function: Related to 5.
+So Try to solve 5a!
+   1. test highlight merged author/dept
+   2. test highlight equation
+   3. test highlighting words with extra chars like:
+      1. \ANDAshish Vaswani
+      2. Noam Shazeer1
+5. Improve for select text report function.
+Finish one of them.
-3. a.
-For select text we can highlight now, sometimes it will make text invisiable.
+   a.
+For highlight method, sometimes it will make text invisiable.
    b.
-Screenshot the selected range.
-But small text may not build yet. it is more like source code.
+For create div method.
+Some text does not included.
    c.
-Create way to locate location and screenshot by document.body!
+Try to create third method: Return the HTML file of it!
+6. Report Mode for ScreenReader.

+#### Future work

+1. Show the demo to our users and optimize the user experience based on their feedback
-4. Issues with screenshot functionality: Firstly, some characters cannot be captured (likely due to HTML2Canvas limitations), and secondly, in split-screen mode, the screenshot position shifts downwards.
+2. Issues with screenshot functionality: Firstly, some characters cannot be captured (likely due to HTML2Canvas limitations), and secondly, in split-screen mode, the screenshot position shifts downwards.
    Solution?: Change document.nody to document.element.
 But the screenshot will become empty.
 Do not know why yet!

 ## Develop Log 4/ 22 - 4/28